araobp/virtual-showroom/README.md

 ## Virtual Showroom Concept

 Virtual Showroom is a very cost-effective.
 It only requires a 240-degree panorama screen for VR experiences with naked-eyes.
-I want to realize a **"real"** virtual showroom someday, but this project develops a **"virtual"** virtual showroom running on Unity in the form of an AR app or a console app.
+I want to realize a **"real"** virtual showroom someday at work, but this project develops a **"virtual"** virtual showroom running on Unity in the form of an AR app or a console app, as my hobby project.

 ## Schematic